Team at the research station

 Dr. Caroline Schuppli

-Armas is senior field assistants at Suaq.
+Armas is SUAQ senior field assistants at Suaq.
 He has started working at Suaq in 2007 as a cook and then switched to being an assistant in 2009.
 Armas takes excellent orangutan behavioral data and with his quiet nature he has a special eye for details.
 Armas is taking good care of the more junior assistants and also helps training new students.

-Pak Rustam is the cook at the Suaq research station.
+Pak Rustam is the SOCP cook at the Suaq monitoring station.
 Famous for his delicious fish curries, he is treating the team every day with simple but delicious meals.
 He also has a watchful eye on everybody at camp, making sure that the whole team stays healthy and happy.
 Pak Rustam regularly goes into the forest to collect plants and herbs to supplement the camp meals.
 Pak Rustam has been working at Suaq since 2007.

 Pak Samsuar is involved in coording logistics and other activites of the Suaq research station.
 Being based at the village, Pak Samsuar is also helping us to keep a constant dialogue with the local villages.